callmenerd/Robotic-for-Chest-Fisioterapy/README.md

 ---

 ## 🚀 Features & Highlights
+ROTTER is a prototype of robot for helping out people to expele a phlegm from their throat with pating their back for a couple of second or minute at a constant speed and frequency.
+It includes Program Documentation and also Physical Design of robot's body.
+Core program of this project is about :

-- ✅ Modular DC motor controller with encoder feedback (Arduino-based)
+- ✅ Close loop DC motor controller with encoder feedback (Arduino-based)
-- ✅ PID-based X-Drive motor speed control
+- ✅ PID-based X-Drive motor speed and position control
-- ✅ IMU sensor filtering with Madgwick filter (MPU6050, BMI160, BMX160, MPU9250)
-- ✅ ROS2 node for :
-  -> Communicating with other microcontroller using UART protocol -> Position control with dead reckoning navigation and PID -> Receiving data from non-ROS2 program (python program outside the ROS2 ecosystem) -> Early development of custom fusion algorithm using EKF to fuse wheel encoder, freewheel encoder and IMU

 ---

 ## 🧰 Technologies Used